kadendavis866/CS321_Lab4/README.md

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:

 This program reads in a DNA sequence, breaks them into substrings of a provided length, and writes the substrings into a BTree data structure.

 TESTING:

+This program was primarily tested by comparing out output to the example outpus that were provided to us.
+Once our output matched the example output exactly, we were confident that our program was working correctly.
+We also ran the program with every provided
+GeneBank file and a variety of settings, making sure to test edge cases such as k = 1 and k = 31.
+Without an example output file to compare to for these inputs, we just did a quick check of the output to make sure it looks reasonable.
+There are currently no known bugs in the program.

 DISCUSSION: